 We are one of the largest restaurant companies in the United States and have been operating restaurants for more than 50 years.
-We are the largest Burger King [®] franchisee in the world and have operated Burger King restaurants since 1976.
-As of March 30, 2014, we operated 560 Burger King restaurants in 13 states.
+We are the largest Burger King ® franchisee in the world and have operated Burger King restaurants since 1976.
+As of June 29, 2014, we operated 560 Burger King restaurants in 13 states.
 On May 30, 2012, we acquired 278 restaurants from Burger King Corporation ("BKC"), which we refer to as the "acquired BKC restaurants".
+As of June 29, 2014 we were operating 266 of such acquired restaurants.
 All of our other Burger King restaurants are referred to as our "legacy restaurants".
 Sales from our acquired BKC restaurants are included in changes in our comparable restaurant sales beginning in June 2013.